PositiveSumData/NationalOralHealthDataPortal/Data/ADA_HPI_Medicaid_Reimbursement_and_Participation/README.md

 This report from the ADA HPI delineates state-level dentist participation in Medicaid and the percent of private insurance fees that Medicaid typically covers.

-## Examples of questions this dataset could help answer
+## Examples of questions this dataset could help answer test

 * Which state has the highest participatoin of dentists in Medicaid?
 * What percent of Indiana adults participate in Medicaid?